 Geoffrey: I would like to say that EFM was an amazing adventure and I recommend everyone not be afraid to go out of your comfort zone and try something new and challenging.
 Especially if it means you get to travel thousands of miles away from home to a foreign land with foreign people.
 We have done several races together as a family and this was by far, the best.

-That’s a great place to end our time with the Heather and Geoffrey.
+That’s a great place to end our time with Heather and Geoffrey.
 We hope you’ve been inspired to find your own adventures, whether that’s your local 10k race, or an ultra while chained to your other half 🤣